 For fiscal year 2020, all CDBG funds and CDBG-CV funds were allocated for public services related to COVID-19.
 These funds will provide grants via the Community Foundation of the Lowcountry for the purchase of equipment, or supplies, or materials necessary to carry-out response and recovery activities due to COVID-19.
-Any activity using the LMI clientele benefit must serve a clientele which is 51% or more LMI.
+These items include, but are not limited to food supplies, food delivery supplies, hygiene supplies, personal protective equipment, medical supplies, housing related expenses, utility assistance, mortgage or rental assistance to nonprofit organizations assisting LMI clientele in response to COVID-19.
+Any nonprofit organization performing an activity using Town of Hilton Head Island 2020 CDBG funds or CDBG-CV funds must serve a clientele which is 51% or more LMI.